victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/02_Text_Generation.md

 ### Zero-shot learning and conversation history

 ```
-Suggest a tagline for a futuristic-themed pizzeria restaurant named "Galactic Slice"..
+Suggest a tagline for a futuristic-themed pizzeria restaurant named "Galactic Slice".
 ```

 Without clearing the chat history, try now the following prompt: